eicrud/eicrud/docs/services/commands.md

 Commands are user-defined functions attached to a service.
+They're useful when you need to perform complex non-crud operations.

 ## Generate a new command